Ngari Prefecture: Geography and climate

+Four major mountain ranges stretch across Ngari, namely the Himalayas, the Gangdise, the Karakoram, and the Kunlun.
+Ngari can be divided into three geographical regions, with the elevation increasing from south to north.
+Northern Ngari forms part of the arid, mostly uninhabited Changtang plateau, where many saline lakes can be found among the high-altitude endorheic basins.
+The central parts of Ngari consist of wide valleys of rivers such as the Sengge Zangbo (Indus).
+In the south, rivers flowing towards the Himalayas cut deep gorges through the landscape.

+Ngari is best known for Mount Kailash and Lake Manasarovar.
+Four major rivers originate from the area around the holy mountain and lake.
+The Sengge Zangbo ("Lion River"), which originates to the north of Mount Kailash, is the source of the Indus.
+The Langqen Zangbo ("Elephant River") flows westward through the core of the historical kingdom of Guge, and becomes the Sutlej, a major tributary of the Indus.
+The Damqog Zangbo ("Horse River") forms the upper reaches of the Yarlung Zangbo (Brahmaputra) in the east.
+The Mabja Zangbo ("Peacock River") runs south from Purang, and is known as the Karnali after crossing the Himalayas.

-Ngari is best known for Mount Kailash, also called Sumeru, and Lake Manasarovar.
-Mount Kailash is 6714 m above sea level and is the main peak of the Transhimalaya (also called the Kailash Range or Gangdisê Mountains).
+Mount Kailash is 6714 m above sea level and is a main peak of the Gangdise range (also called the Kailash Range), part of the Transhimalayas.
 The holy mountain and lake are associated with number of religions: Buddhism, Hinduism, and Bon, among others, attracting numerous domestic and international religious pilgrims and tourists.
 Surrounding Mount Kailash are four ancient and famous monasteries: Zhabura, Chiu Gompa, Zheri and Zhozhub.
 Manasarovar lies 4588 m above sea level, covers an area of 412 km2 and reaches a maximum depth of 70 m.

 Ngari has a cold desert climate (Köppen climate classification: BWk), with strong dry-winter subarctic climate tendencies (Köppen climate classification: Dwc).

 Subdivisions

-Ngari Prefecture is subdivided into seven county-level divisions: seven counties.
+Ngari Prefecture is subdivided into seven counties.